-- (b) The County Clerk shall cause notice of the election to be published pursuant to NRS 293.203. - 5.
-The notice of the election held pursuant to subsection 3 or 4 must contain: - (a) The date of the election; - (b) The hours during the day in which the polls will be open; - (c) The location of the polling places; - (d) A statement of the question in substantially the same form as it will appear on the ballots; - (e) The names of the candidates; [and] - (f) A list of the offices to which the candidates seek election \( \begin{aligned} \display \dinploy \display \display \display \display \display \display \display \ - (g) If the election is held pursuant to subsection 4, a summary of the recommendation made by the Legislative Commission pursuant to paragraph (a) of subsection 4. - Sec.
-6. The incorporation question on the ballots used for the election held pursuant to section 5 of this act must be in substantially the following form:
+- The notice of the election held pursuant to subsection 3 or 4 must contain: - (a) The date of the election; - (b) The hours during the day in which the polls will be open; - (c) The location of the polling places; - (d) A statement of the question in substantially the same form as it will appear on the ballots; - (e) The names of the candidates; and - (f) A list of the offices to which the candidates seek election. [; and

+(g) If the election is held pursuant to subsection 4, a summary of the recommendation made by the Legislative Commission pursuant to paragraph (a) of subsection 4.]

+Sec.
+6. The incorporation question on the ballots used for [the] an election held pursuant to section 5 of this act must be in substantially the following form: